Some of the people who have helped this project

 Voting systems are tools which define a very public model showing us the proper way to treat each other.
 Thus voting affects our quality of life, not only in setting our policies but in setting our mixture of conflict and co-operation, the respect we give and receive.
 “Do unto others...”

 I feel the U.S. culture is out of balance, that it emphasizes too much competition, individualism and materialism.
-Certainly it appears unbalanced compared to Western Europe and compared to most traditional cultures.
+Certainly it appears unbalanced compared to Western Europe and compared to many traditional cultures.
 So I want to invent tools to help people co-operate.
 The tools should make co-operation safer, faster, easier and more efficient.
 They will lead more people to co-operate more often.

 To truly give to others and make lives better than they would be without my work, these have to be tools we need but that probably won't be researched and developed by companies or governments because they can't be patented for profit or hoarded for advantage.